BE-Network/terraform-provider-verity/openapi/docs/TenantsPutRequestTenantValue.md

 HasLayer3VlanAutoAssigned returns a boolean if a field has been set.

-### GetDhcpRelaySourceIpv4sSubnet

-`func (o *TenantsPutRequestTenantValue) GetDhcpRelaySourceIpv4sSubnet() string`

-GetDhcpRelaySourceIpv4sSubnet returns the DhcpRelaySourceIpv4sSubnet field if non-nil, zero value otherwise.

-### GetDhcpRelaySourceIpv4sSubnetOk

-`func (o *TenantsPutRequestTenantValue) GetDhcpRelaySourceIpv4sSubnetOk() (*string, bool)`

-GetDhcpRelaySourceIpv4sSubnetOk returns a tuple with the DhcpRelaySourceIpv4sSubnet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDhcpRelaySourceIpv4sSubnet

-`func (o *TenantsPutRequestTenantValue) SetDhcpRelaySourceIpv4sSubnet(v string)`

-SetDhcpRelaySourceIpv4sSubnet sets DhcpRelaySourceIpv4sSubnet field to given value.

-### HasDhcpRelaySourceIpv4sSubnet

-`func (o *TenantsPutRequestTenantValue) HasDhcpRelaySourceIpv4sSubnet() bool`

-HasDhcpRelaySourceIpv4sSubnet returns a boolean if a field has been set.

-### GetDhcpRelaySourceIpv6sSubnet
+### GetDhcpRelaySourceIpsSubnet

-`func (o *TenantsPutRequestTenantValue) GetDhcpRelaySourceIpv6sSubnet() string`
+`func (o *TenantsPutRequestTenantValue) GetDhcpRelaySourceIpsSubnet() string`

-GetDhcpRelaySourceIpv6sSubnet returns the DhcpRelaySourceIpv6sSubnet field if non-nil, zero value otherwise.
+GetDhcpRelaySourceIpsSubnet returns the DhcpRelaySourceIpsSubnet field if non-nil, zero value otherwise.

-### GetDhcpRelaySourceIpv6sSubnetOk
+### GetDhcpRelaySourceIpsSubnetOk

-`func (o *TenantsPutRequestTenantValue) GetDhcpRelaySourceIpv6sSubnetOk() (*string, bool)`
+`func (o *TenantsPutRequestTenantValue) GetDhcpRelaySourceIpsSubnetOk() (*string, bool)`

-GetDhcpRelaySourceIpv6sSubnetOk returns a tuple with the DhcpRelaySourceIpv6sSubnet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDhcpRelaySourceIpsSubnetOk returns a tuple with the DhcpRelaySourceIpsSubnet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDhcpRelaySourceIpv6sSubnet
+### SetDhcpRelaySourceIpsSubnet

-`func (o *TenantsPutRequestTenantValue) SetDhcpRelaySourceIpv6sSubnet(v string)`
+`func (o *TenantsPutRequestTenantValue) SetDhcpRelaySourceIpsSubnet(v string)`

-SetDhcpRelaySourceIpv6sSubnet sets DhcpRelaySourceIpv6sSubnet field to given value.
+SetDhcpRelaySourceIpsSubnet sets DhcpRelaySourceIpsSubnet field to given value.

-### HasDhcpRelaySourceIpv6sSubnet
+### HasDhcpRelaySourceIpsSubnet

-`func (o *TenantsPutRequestTenantValue) HasDhcpRelaySourceIpv6sSubnet() bool`
+`func (o *TenantsPutRequestTenantValue) HasDhcpRelaySourceIpsSubnet() bool`

-HasDhcpRelaySourceIpv6sSubnet returns a boolean if a field has been set.
+HasDhcpRelaySourceIpsSubnet returns a boolean if a field has been set.

 ### GetRouteDistinguisher